MyTotalMix

 The application does not replace a physician.

-The application must be treated as a tool in the hands of a medical professional, providing support in planning, calculating, and ordering parenteral nutrition mixtures.
-The application does not replace a physician, does not make decisions on their behalf, does not provide healthcare services on their behalf, and does not autonomously assess health status.
+It is a tool in the hands of a medical professional.
+It supports planning, calculating, and ordering parenteral nutrition mixtures, but it does not replace a physician, does not decide for them, does not provide healthcare services on their behalf, and does not assess health status on its own.

 FAQ